Historic Images of Singleton's Mill at Layburys Creek

 An 1898 painting by Julian Rossi Ashton showing James Singleton's flour mill and the miller's house at Laybury Creek, Wisemans Ferry, viewed from the Hawkesbury River

 This painting shows the mill at very low tide, and, as in the previous image, the level of the water in the channel underneath the waterwheel appears to be significantly below the bottom edge of the wheel.
-Matt Kenny pointed out that the lower half of the verandah of the miller's house appears to have been enclosed -- compare with the Henderson painting in 1879 (Eastern view, first image).
+Matt Kenny pointed out that the lower half of the verandah of the miller's house appears to have been enclosed – compare with the Henderson painting in 1879 (image 1a).
 Matt also comments that the shape and style of the miller's cottage is shown particularly clearly in this image.

-This photograph shows the new wooden bridge that was built over the creek in later years.
+Matt Kenny located and copied this image in a collection of William Albert Bennett photographs in the State Library of NSW.
+It shows the new wooden bridge that was built over the creek in later years.
 The crib structure of the remaining part of the mill wall is also well shown.
 The waterwheel paddles are intact but the building is starting to deteriorate.
-Hawkesbury Library Service collection.
-Image date and source not recorded.
+Collection of photographs of the Hawkesbury River District / collected by William A. Bennett, State Library of NSW.

 A photograph by William Hall of Singletons flour mill and its old waterwheel at Layburys Creek, Wisemans Ferry NSW